berkekin/Income-and-Expense-calculator/README.md

 The "Income and Expense Calculator" is your all-in-one financial companion, offering a seamless way to monitor your income, expenses, and savings.
 With its intuitive interface and language options, it ensures a smooth user experience for both English-speaking and Turkish-speaking users.
 Take control of your finances and start tracking today!

-TR: u uygulama, aylık gelirinizi ve harcamalarınızı yönetmek için tasarlanmış bir Android uygulamasıdır. İşte uygulamanın temel özellikleri:
+TR:  uygulama, aylık gelirinizi ve harcamalarınızı yönetmek için tasarlanmış bir Android uygulamasıdır. İşte uygulamanın temel özellikleri:

 Gelir Girişi: Aylık gelirinizi girerek başlayabilirsiniz.
 Bu, aylık gelirinizi hesaplarken temel bir veri sağlar.